 Fetching QuickBooks reports

 Another place where you can export QuickBooks data is the Reports tab.
 There, you’ll find dozens of standard QuickBooks Online reports, as well as an option to create custom reports.

 Click on any to view it.
-Click on the icon above to export it – again as an Excel file.
+Click on the icon above to export QuickBooks to Excel file.
 A PDF download also is available now.

 Limitations of manual data exports from QuickBooks